MengjiaLiang/Istio-demo/ingress-gateway/README.md

 - VirtualService

 ```
-# this will create a gateway that adapt the traffic into the cluster for the requests whose hosts are localhost or 127.0.0.1
+# this will create a gateway that adapt the traffic into the cluster for the requests whose host is 127.0.0.1
 kubectl apply -f istio-resources/ingress-gateway/gateway.yaml

 # this will create a virtualservice that routes the request to the services should serve them.